LaurinZubler/sa-documentation/chapters/reflection.typ

 #global.paragraph(
   "Procrastination",
   [
-    Will write later, have to organize my drawer... ;) ]
+    Will write later, have to reorganize my drawer... ;) ]
 )